MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-defender-for-cloud-apps.md

 Microsoft Defender for Cloud Apps delivers full protection for SaaS applications, helping you monitor and protect your cloud app data across the following feature areas:

-- **Traditional cloud access security broker (CASB) functionality**, such as Shadow IT discovery, visibility into cloud app usage, protection against app-based threats from anywhere in the cloud, and information protection and compliance assessments.
+- **Fundamental cloud access security broker (CASB) functionality**, such as Shadow IT discovery, visibility into cloud app usage, protection against app-based threats from anywhere in the cloud, and information protection and compliance assessments.

-- **SaaS Security Posture Management (SSPM) features**, enabbling security teams to improve the organization’s security posture
+- **SaaS Security Posture Management (SSPM) features**, enabling security teams to improve the organization’s security posture

 - **Advanced threat protection**, as part of Microsoft's extended detection and response (XDR) solution, enabling powerful correlation of signal and visibility across the full kill chain of advanced attacks

-- **App-to-app protection**, addressing threat scenarios where apps exchange data directly
+- **App-to-app protection**, extending the core threat scenarios to OAuth-enabled apps that have permissions and privileges to critical data and resources.

 ## Defender for Cloud Apps architecture